-Rule 99 Election of the Commission
+Rule 106 Election of the Commission

 - 1. The President shall, after consulting the President-elect of the Commission, request the nominees proposed by the President-elect of the Commission and the Council for the various posts of Commissioners to appear before the appropriate committees according to their prospective fields of responsibility.
 These hearings shall be held in public. - 2.
-The committee shall invite the nominee to make a statement and answer questions. - 3.
-The President-elect shall present the college of Commissioners and their programme at a sitting of Parliament which the whole Council shall be invited to attend.
+The appropriate committee or committees shall invite the Commissioner-designate to make a statement and answer questions.
+The hearings shall be organised in such a way as to enable Commissioners-designate to disclose to Parliament all relevant information.
+Provisions relating to the organisation of the hearings shall be laid down in an annex to the Rules of Procedure13. - 3.
+The President-elect shall present the College of Commissioners and their programme at a sitting of Parliament which the whole Council shall be invited to attend.
 The statement shall be followed by a debate. - 4.
 In order to wind up the debate, any political group or at least forty Members may table a motion for a resolution.
-Rule 103(3), (4) and (5) shall apply.
+Rule 110(3), (4) and (5) shall apply.